abhijit0/Sanjaya/README.md

 - The feature extractor layer is then connected to dense FC (Fully Connected) layer containing 256 neurons.
 - We know that the training data set also contains a dictionary where we have list of captions for each image.
 - Each caption is fed as input to the network as sequence along with feature map of the image.
-- The LSTM module with 256 units leanrs to predict the next word given the sequence of words before it.
+- The LSTM module with 256 units learns to predict the next word given the sequence of words before it.
 Here we are feeding word embeddings for             better performance.
 - The outputs of both FC layer of feature extractor and LSTM are added.
 This layer has relu activation.
 - Finally we feed the combined output to another FC layer which will contain n number of neurons where n is the vocabulary size.
 - The final FC layer will be having softmax activation.